WalkerSimpson1/Certifications/README.md

 - Carrying out research for policy and advocacy work *The Open University*: **Planned**

 ---
-> Updated regularly
+> Updated regularly.
-> Completed certifications can be viewed in PDF below README.md
+> Completed certifications are linked above.
 > All labelled as planned are to be completed by Dec.
-1 2025
+1 2025.